adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 When we detect that user is using both diagnosers we enable [Instruction Pointer exporter](https://github.com/dotnet/BenchmarkDotNet/blob/master/src/BenchmarkDotNet.Core/Exporters/InstructionPointerExporter.cs).
 It eliminates the noise (events with IPs that don't belong to the benchmarked code like BenchmarkDotNet engine) and aggregates the results.

-Please keep in mind that we only show what we get.
-Most of the PMC events are delayed.
-I will try to post an update about this soon.
+Please keep in mind that we just show what we get.
+The PMC events might be delayed.
+They are collected in Event-Based Sampling (EBS) mode.
+When the event occurs, the counter increments and when it reaches the max interval value the event is fired with current Instruction Pointer.
+We try to overcome the side effects of this by running a lot of iterations of the benchmarked code.